lleerandolph/buck-rmwc-draft/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-## About CollectionBuilder CSV
+## About the Collection

-This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).
+This collection features items from the Randolph-Macon Woman's College & Randolph College [Archives](https://library.randolphcollege.edu/archives), and is built using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

 CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given: